Alleviating Distortion in Image Generation via Multi-Resolution Diffusion Models and Time-Dependent Layer Normalization: Experimental Results

 \textbf{Evaluation.} We measure the model's performance using Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans}.
 We report FID on 50K generated samples to measure the image quality (\ie, FID-50K).
 To ensure fair comparisons, we follow the same evaluation suite as the baseliness~\cite{dhariwal2021diffusion, peebles2023scalable} to compute the FID scores.
 We also report Inception Score~\cite{salimans2016improved} and Precision/Recall~\cite{kynkaanniemi2019improved} in~\secref{sec:additional-experiments} as secondary metrics.

-\textbf{Implementation details.} For a fair comparison with DiT~\cite{peebles2023scalable}, we train the $256\times256$ and $512\times512$ models for 1M iterations, and also report results for 500K iterations to compare with U-ViT~\cite{bao2023all}.
+\textbf{Implementation details.} We use AdamW optimizer~\cite{loshchilov2017decoupled} with a constant learning rate of $2\times 10^{-4}$ for most experiments, except for the $64\times64$ models where we use $3\times 10^{-4}$.
+A batch size of 1024 is used for most architectures.
+For a fair comparison with DiT~\cite{peebles2023scalable}, we train the $256\times256$ and $512\times512$ models for 1M iterations, and also report results for 500K iterations to compare with U-ViT~\cite{bao2023all}.
 We train the $64\times64$ models for 300K iterations, following the U-ViT protocol. \textit{Our training hyperparameters are almost entirely retained from U-ViT~\cite{bao2023all}.
 We did not tune learning rates, decay/warm-up schedules, Adam $\beta_1$/$\beta_2$ values, or weight decays.} Further details on hyperparameters and configurations are provided in Sec.~\ref{sec:setup} in the Appendix.